lucasnasc2/sales-tracker/README.md

 ### Build and deploy:
 Use `npm run build` to build your app, then `firebase deploy` to deploy your app to firebase hosting.
 Lastly, run `firebase deploy --only firestore:rules` to update your firestore rules with the preconfigured ones.

+## Extras
+### Setting the color on the .env file:
+To change the color (`VITE_THEME_COLOR`), use the following syntax: `color.variation` Eg.: `pink.accent1` Down below are the supported colors and below that are the supported variations You can also use Hex values.
+Click the link to see the entire color palette: [Vuetify Material olors](https://vuetifyjs.com/en/styles/colors/#material-colors)

+COLORS:
+red
+pink
+purple
+deepPurple
+indigo
+blue
+lightBlue
+cyan
+teal
+green
+lightGreen
+lime
+yellow
+amber
+orange
+deepOrange
+brown
+blueGrey
+grey
+shades

+VARIATIONS:
+accent1
+accent2
+accent3
+accent4
+base
+darken1
+darken2
+darken3
+darken4
+lighten1
+lighten2
+lighten3
+lighten4
+lighten5